nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_admission_details.md

 {% include custom/section.warnbanner.html %}

 ## Admission Details Section Content##
-The Admission details section carries information about the patient's admission, elements should be formatted as sub headings in any html sent.
+The Admission details section carries information about the patient's admission.
+Elements should be formatted as sub headings in any html sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>